 CIM providers are used as the mechanism to provide management access to device drivers and underlying hardware.
 Hardware vendors, including server manufacturers and specific hardware device vendors, can write providers to provide monitoring and management of their particular devices.
 VMware also writes providers that implement monitoring of server hardware storage infrastructure, and virtualization-specific resources.
 These providers run inside the vSphere host and hence are designed to be extremely lightweight and focused on specific management tasks.
 The CIM broker takes information from all CIM providers and presents it to the outside world via standard APIs, such as WS-MAN and CIM-XML.
 Any software tool that understands one of these APIs, such as HP SIM or Dell OpenManage, can read this information and hence monitor the hardware of the vSphere host.

 One consumer of the CIM information is VMware vCenter Server.
-Through a dedicated tab in the vSphere Client, you can view the hardware status of any vSphere host in your environment, thus providing a single view of the physical and virtual health of your systems.
+Through the vSphere Client or the Web Client, you can view the hardware status of any vSphere host in your environment, thus providing a single view of the physical and virtual health of your systems.
 You can also set vCenter Server alarms to be triggered on certain hardware events, such as temperature or power failure and warning states.

 vSphere also exposes hardware status information via SNMP for other management tools that rely upon that standard.
 SNMP Traps are available from both the vSphere host and vCenter Server.

 Systems management and backup products integrate with vSphere via the vSphere APIs.
 The API-based partner integration model significantly reduces management overhead by eliminating the need to install and manage agents in the COS.

 VMware has worked extensively with our ecosystem to transition all partner products to the API-based integration model of the ESXi hypervisor.
 As a result, the majority of systems management and backup vendors in the VMware ecosystem support ESXi today.